 The Reserve Bank of Australia has announced the result of its monthly board meeting.

-All 37 experts surveyed by comparison website finder.com.au had forecast that the cash rate would remain unchanged.
+All 28 economists surveyed by comparison website finder.com.au had forecast that the cash rate would remain on hold.

 AMP Capital chief economist Shane Oliver told finder.com.au that the housing market was too strong for the official cash rate to be cut while the economy was too fragile for it to be raised.

 The Reserve Bank announced last month that it expected to leave the cash rate at 2.5 per cent “for the next year at least”.

 According to the finder.com.au survey, all 28 economists believe the Reserve Bank will lift the cash rate in 2015, with many expecting interest rates to then keep gradually increasing.

 Financial Services Council chief economist James Bond said the Reserve Bank would wait to see how the employment trend settles over the coming months.

 “The RBA board will be pleased with the fall in the Australian dollar, and should the currency persist at a lower level, this will give the bank the capacity to raise rates earlier to take the heat out of the housing market,” he said.